-however, this bill requires telecommunications providers that have infrastructure located on utility poles to underground their colocated infrastructure when the CPUC approves an electrical corporation's undergrounding project under this bill.
-This bill also requires a telecommunications provider to pay their portion of the costs for undergrounding colocated telecommunications infrastructure.
+Bill requires the CPUC to establish a process for identifying colocated telecommunications providers' undergrounding costs.
+This bill requires a telecommunications provider to pay their portion of the costs for undergrounding colocated telecommunications infrastructure when the CPUC approves an electrical corporation's undergrounding plan.
 While existing law enables the CPUC to require a telecommunications provider to underground colocated facilities, the CPUC generally requires a hearing to determine costs before it issues an order to underground infrastructure.
-While several telecommunications providers have tariffs that identify some rules regarding undergrounding telecommunications infrastructure, each company's tariff is different and does not necessarily cover the undergrounding projects authorized by this bill.
+Several telecommunications providers have tariffs that identify some rules regarding undergrounding telecommunications infrastructure, however, each company's tariff is different and does not necessarily cover the undergrounding projects authorized by this bill.

 Since most telecommunications providers are not rate-regulated, the CPUC does not have an existing standard process for specifying a telecommunications provider's portion of undergrounding costs and determining a cost recovery mechanism for those costs.
 As a result, telecommunications companies' costs may be passed to all consumers through higher rates.
-While multiple telecommunications providers operate within large electric IOU service territories, telecommunications providers' service territories differ from IOU service territories.
-To the extent that telecommunications providers recover costs for undergrounding from all their customers, telecommunications customers in other electric utility service areas would likely pay a portion of the costs associated with undergrounding telecommunications infrastructure in large electric IOU service territories.
-By requiring telecommunications providers to cover their portion of costs for undergrounding colocated infrastructure, this bill would likely require the CPUC to establish a method for determining telecommunications providers' portion of these costs before ordering a company to underground facilities.
+Since telecommunications service territories are not aligned with electric utility service territories, to the extent that telecommunications providers recover costs for undergrounding from all their customers, telecommunications customers in other electric utility service areas would likely pay a portion of the costs associated with undergrounding telecommunications infrastructure in large electric IOU service territories.
+By requiring telecommunications providers to cover their portion of costs for undergrounding colocated infrastructure, this bill will likely require the CPUC to establish a method for determining telecommunications providers' portion of these costs before ordering a company to underground facilities.